bradfrost/design-system-questionnaire/README.md

 A one-page questionnaire to help your organization establish effective design systems and style guides.

 # Basic Information
 - **What is the name of the design system?** - A catchy and rememberable name can help a solid design system gain traction.
 The name of the design system should embody the spirit of the organization and the system's underlying design principles.
 Fair warning: naming is hard.
-- **Where does the style guide live?** - The style guide (the container that houses the guts of the design system) should live at an easy-to-access and easy-to-remember URL.
-- **Is your style guide publicly accessible?** (Yes, no, maybe, eventually).
-Making a style guide public [has many benefits](http://atomicdesign.bradfrost.com/chapter-5/#make-it-public).

 -------

-# Principles
-- **What design principles does your design system embrace?** [Design principles](https://principles.adactio.com/) underpin every aspect of the design system, and influence its construction.

-Here are some good resources about design principles:
-- [Styleguides.io examples](http://styleguides.io/examples.html) - Many public style guides showcase their design principles
-- [Design principle roundup](https://principles.adactio.com/) by Jeremy Keith rounds up a ton of principles from a ton of different fields.
-- [Creating Design Principles](https://articles.uie.com/creating-design-principles/) - Jared Spool talks about the qualities of effective design principles.

 # People
 - **Who are the primary users of the design system?** Who are the people that will be primarily be implementing the system's components, reading guidelines, and referencing the information in the style guide?